Dominick Puni: Personal life

 Puni hails from a family of athletes.
 His parents, Teu and Jessica, were both college athletes at Truman State University.
 His father was a football player, and his mother played volleyball.
 His brothers, Derrick and Devin, were also football players, attending Central Missouri, one of the schools Dominic played college football at.
 His sister, Brianna, was also a college basketball player at Illinois State.

-Puni is also the cousin of Buffalo Bills defensive end A. J. Epenesa.
+Puni is also the cousin of NFL defensive end A. J. Epenesa.

 Puni is of Samoan ancestry, and was a finalist for the Polynesian College Football Player of the Year Award in 2023.